scottkildall/InteractionDesign/README.md

 	"cd "
 (don't forget the extra space), cd = change directory Linux command

+then **drag** your folder onto the Terminal window.
+This will navigate to that directory.

 to verify and see your files, type in

 	ls